Stiftelsen-Hulen/hulen_frontend/README.md

 ## Getting Started

-1. Install Node Version Manager (NVM) Version 20.
-(Recommended not to do this directly but through NVM [guide](https://www.freecodecamp.org/news/node-version-manager-nvm-install-guide/).
+1. Install Node Version 20.
+(Recommended to use NVM to do this, for more info on NVM see (https://www.freecodecamp.org/news/node-version-manager-nvm-install-guide/).

 2. Clone the repository
    ```bash